EleutherAI/lm-evaluation-harness/lm_eval/tasks/arabic_leaderboard_light/README.md

 Title: Open Arabic LLM Leaderboard Light

-This leaderboard follows all the details as in [`arabic_leaderboard_complete`](../arabic_leaderboard_complete), except that a light version - 10% random sample of the training set of each benchmark - is used to test the language models.
+This leaderboard follows all the details as in [`arabic_leaderboard_complete`](../arabic_leaderboard_complete), except that a light version - 10% random sample of the test set of each benchmark - is used to test the language models.

+NOTE: In ACVA benchmark, there is Yemen subset, and it is a small dataset - it has only 10 samples in the test split.
+So, for this specific subset dataset, to have more reliable results, we consider the original dataset, instead of 10% of its test samples.

 ### Checklist